Humphry Davy: Incandescent light and arc light

 In 1802, Humphry Davy had what was then the most powerful electrical battery in the world at the Royal Institution.
 With it, Davy created the first incandescent light by passing electric current through a thin strip of platinum, chosen because the metal had an extremely high melting point.
 It was neither sufficiently bright nor long lasting enough to be of practical use, but demonstrated the principle.
-By 1806 he was able to demonstrate a much more powerful form of electric lighting to the Royal Society in London.
+By 1806 he demonstrated a much more powerful form of electric lighting to the Royal Society in London.
 It was an early form of arc light which produced its illumination from an electric arc created between two charcoal rods.

 Full lecturer at the Royal Institution

 When Davy's lecture series on Galvanism ended, he progressed to a new series on agricultural chemistry, and his popularity continued to skyrocket.
 By June 1802, after just over a year at the Institution and at the age of 23, Davy was nominated to full lecturer at the Royal Institution of Great Britain.
 Garnett, the incumbent lecturer, quietly resigned, citing health reasons.